 How to Make Keto Chocolate Chip Muffins

-First, whip together the butter, peanut butter, and swerve.
+First, whip together the butter, peanut butter, and keto friendly sweetener.

 After whipping the butter, sugar and peanut butter together you add in eggs, almond milk, vanilla, almond flour, cocoa powder, salt, baking powder and mix just until everything looks well incorporated and the mixture is smooth.
 Be sure not to over mix so your muffins come out nice and light.